aionnetwork/aion-docs/developers/tools/faucets.md

 ---
 title: Faucet
-description: When creating a Dapp, it is generally a good idea to run it on test network before deploying it to a Mainnet.
-To do that, you're going to need some cryptocurrency to test with.
-Luckily, faucets exist to supply you with all the test coins you'll ever need.
-Test faucets are a way for developers to get some tokens to test on the Testnet (Mastery) with.
+description: A faucet is a way for a developer to get free coins or tokens to test their applications on a test-network.
+This is because deploying an application on a blockchain network requires funds.
+These funds are then taken and distributed to the network so that they can process your request.
+Faucets are generally free to use so often require some kind of authentication to deter abuse.
 table_of_contents: true
 ---